-Direct discussions have been held with the EPA, the Country Fire Authority and the Department of Transport.
+Direct discussions have been held with the EPA, the Country Fire Authority, the Department of Transport (DoT), VicTrack and Department of Energy, Environment and Climate Action (DEECA).

 The views of other relevant agencies will be sought as part the exhibition process, with no foreseen issues.